0xn3va/cheat-sheets/CI CD/Github/actions.md

           npm build
 ```

 As can be seen, the workflow is triggered when the `approved` label is set on a pull request.
 In other words, only a maintainer with write permissions can manually trigger this workflow.
 However, the workflow is still vulnerable, because it uses `github.event.pull_request.head.ref` to check out the repository content.
 Consider the difference between `head.ref` and `head.sha`. `head.ref` points to a branch while `head.sha` points to a commit.
 This means that if `head.sha` is used to check out a repository, the content will be fetched from the commit that was used to trigger the workflow.
 In the case of labeling a pull request, it will be the HEAD commit that was reviewed by a maintainer before the label was set.
 However, if `head.ref` is used, a repository is checked out from the base branch.
-As a result, an attacker can inject a malicious payload right after the manual approval.
+As a result, an attacker can inject a malicious payload right after the manual approval (TOCTOU attack).
 The attack flow may look like this:

 1. An attacker forks a target repository.
 1. An attacker makes valid changes and opens a pull request.